ibm-cloud-docs/security-services/faqs.md

 Infrastructure as code (IaC) is code to manage and provision infrastructure (for example, networks, virtual machines, load-balancers, clusters, services and connection topology) in a descriptive model rather than a by using manual processes.

 With IaC, code defines your infrastructure, specifying your resources and their configuration.
 Your infrastructure code is treated the same as app code so that you can apply DevOps core practices such as version control, testing, and continuous monitoring.
-The Core security services deployable architectures use [Terraform](https://www.terraform.io/){: external} to specify the infrastructure and [{{site.data.keyword.bplong_notm}}](/docs/schematics?topic=schematics-getting-started) to manage the deployment.
+The {{site.data.keyword.name-da}} deployable architectures use [Terraform](https://www.terraform.io/){: external} to specify the infrastructure and [{{site.data.keyword.bplong_notm}}](/docs/schematics?topic=schematics-getting-started) to manage the deployment.

 ## How do I estimate costs?
 {: #what-is-project-cost}